dronetology/dronetology-kit/README.md

 # dronetology-kit

-Dronetology-kit is a platform based on the ontology Dronetology-sdh (http://www.dronetology.net/dronetology-sdh).
+Dronetology-kit is a platform based on the ontology Dronetology (http://www.dronetology.net/dronetology).
 The Dronetology-kit system makes decisions autonomously during the mission of the UAS.